collapsed-stacks/startups/questions/7503/how-often-will-craigslist-ask-me-to-verify-an-account.md

 - tagged: `marketing`, `growth`, `advertising`
 - score: 2

-<p>I am trying to advertise my business through craigslist but I am constantly getting bombarded by my competition's seemingly endless amount of ads.
-So I am trying to produce multiple craigslist profiles to post more ads.</p>
+I am trying to advertise my business through craigslist but I am constantly getting bombarded by my competition's seemingly endless amount of ads.
+So I am trying to produce multiple craigslist profiles to post more ads.

-<p>I have 5 profiles that are verified and it was a pain to get them verified.</p>
+I have 5 profiles that are verified and it was a pain to get them verified.

-<p>I am wondering now that I have my profiles verified, is it possible to post multiple ads on those craigslist profiles without craigslist asking me to verify again?
-Is there a limit to how many ads I can post before craigslist gets suspicious of me again? </p>
+I am wondering now that I have my profiles verified, is it possible to post multiple ads on those craigslist profiles without craigslist asking me to verify again?
+Is there a limit to how many ads I can post before craigslist gets suspicious of me again?

 ## No Answers